treskon/elo-indexserver-client/eloRestAPI/Readme.md

 ## Authentication

-The authentication is done via a ticket, which is returned by the login function ("/IXServicePortIF/login").
+The authentication is done via
+~~a ticket, which is returned by the login function ("/IXServicePortIF/login").
-The ticket is valid for a certain amount of time, which is returned by the login function as well.
+The ticket is valid for a certain amount of time, which is returned by the login function as well.~~ I could not get the ticketed based authentication to work.
+Therefore, I used **HTTP Basic Auth**.

-## Notes
+### Notes on the Ticket based authentication

 Entities